storminteractive/phpazure/README.md

 # phpazure
-Proof of concept for PHP CI/CD
+Proof of concept for PHP CI/CD on Azure